TUM-CPS-HN/SafeLLMRA/README.md

 <br/>
 This repo contains the code for our paper

-Ahmad Hafez, Alireza Naderi Akhormeh, Amr Hegazy, Amr Alanwar "Data Driven Reachability Analysis using Matrix Zonotopes" ([link](https://arxiv.org/abs/2503.03911))
+Ahmad Hafez, Alireza Naderi Akhormeh, Amr Hegazy, Amr Alanwar "Safe LLM-Controlled Robots with Formal Guarantees via Reachability Analysis" ([link](https://arxiv.org/abs/2503.03911))

 ## Short video about the idea and the demo